flashbots/mev-research/FRPs/completed/FRP-22.md

 ## Deliverables

-- A formal research article targeting publication in a mainstream academic journal or conference proceedings in the areas of DeFi, [crypto]economics, security, or market microstructure.
+- A formal research article targeting publication in a mainstream academic journal or conference proceedings in the areas of DeFi, [crypto]economics, security, or market microstructure. [here]: https://arxiv.org/abs/2302.01663
 - Presentation at international conferences.
-- Blog post aimed at a non-technical DeFi audience.
+- Blog post aimed at a non-technical DeFi audience. [here]: https://awmacpherson.com/posts/adversarial-queues/

 # References